Who are “the people” who are entitled to “keep and bear arms”? Does the right to “bear” arms entail the right to carry firearms outside the home?

 The Supreme Court’s Decision

 The Supreme Court, with a six-justice “conservative majority,” is likely to declare the New York law unconstitutional.
 Justices Clarence Thomas, Samuel Alito, Neil M. Gorsuch, Brett M. Kavanaugh and Amy Coney Barrett have all expressed support for protecting the Second Amendment from government encroachment.
 When Justice Barrett was sitting on the 7th Circuit, she wrote a dissent in Kanter v.
 Barr, arguing that the felon dispossession statute, 18 U.S.C. § 922(g)(1), requiring the dispossession of all felons — both violent and nonviolent — is unconstitutional.
 She said there is no evidence showing that “disarming all nonviolent felons substantially advances [the government’s] interest in keeping the public safe” and that “Founding-era legislatures did not strip felons of individual rights like the right to possess a gun.”
+A total of 43 amicus briefs were filed for the case, including one from the USCCA and several other leading Second Amendment organizations.

 The Supreme Court, with a six-justice “conservative majority,” is likely to declare the New York law unconstitutional.